mrumkovskis/tresql/docs/language-guide.md

   join unnest(sequence_array(current_date, current_date + 1 day, 1 day))
     with ordinality b(date, i) on a.i = b.i
 ```

+Function `sql(...)` in tresql above is macro function which is used to embed in resulting sql fragments not supported by tresql.
+In this case tresql syntax does not support date manipulation construction like `current_date + 1 day`
+For tresql macro details see [tresql API doc](api.md#tresql-macro).

 ### Subqueries IN and EXISTS
 `dept [ deptno in (emp [sal >= 5000]  {deptno}) ] {dname}`